streamlit/docs/content/kb/tutorials/deploy/docker.md

    HEALTHCHECK CMD curl --fail http://localhost:8501/_stcore/health
    ```

 8. An [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) allows you to configure a container that will run as an executable.
-Here, it also contains the entire `streamlit run` command for your app, so you don’t have to from the command line:
+Here, it also contains the entire `streamlit run` command for your app, so you don’t have to call it from the command line:

    ```dockerfile
    ENTRYPOINT ["streamlit", "run", "streamlit_app.py", "--server.port=8501", "--server.address=0.0.0.0"]